When Can a Creditor Lift (Get Rid Of) the Automatic Stay?

 Litigation Won't Affect the Bankruptcy Case

 The automatic stay doesn't apply to criminal matters, divorce, and support obligations.
-Litigation in these situations can move forward without seeking permission from the bankruptcy court.
-It has already been decided that it doesn't affect the bankruptcy case.
+Litigation in these situations can proceed without seeking permission from the bankruptcy court because the issue has been predetermined not to affect the bankruptcy case.

 • Landlord-tenant issues.
 Suppose a landlord would like to evict the filer due to non-payment of rent or improper use of the premises, such as drug use.
 The court would likely lift the stay and allow it to proceed.

 • Insurance claims.
 Suppose a plaintiff is pursuing a personal injury or property claim that's covered by the debtor's auto or homeowner's insurance.
-The court will likely limit the recovery to the insurance coverage amounts—anything over that amount would be discharged in bankruptcy.
+The court will likely limit the recovery to the insurance coverage amounts, with anything over that amount discharged in bankruptcy.
 The court would probably lift the stay and allow it to proceed with the recovery limit condition.

 It's not uncommon for a litigant to ask the bankruptcy judge for permission to proceed in an abundance of caution.
 For instance, a government agency litigating an enforcement proceeding, such as a case to stop a defendant from polluting, might ask the court to lift the stay before continuing the case.

-However, suppose that a creditor accused the debtor of overstating income on a credit application.
-The case went to trial in state court but the debtor stopped it by filing for bankruptcy.
-The creditor, who wants to continue the state court trial, brings a motion to lift the automatic stay.
+For instance, suppose a creditor accused the debtor of overstating income on a credit application.
+The case went to trial in state court, but the debtor stopped it by filing for bankruptcy.
+The bankruptcy court would have jurisdiction over the debt.
+It would be wiped out in bankruptcy unless the creditor could prove fraud.
+The creditor must either file a new fraud lawsuit in bankruptcy court or ask the bankruptcy court to allow the state court trial to continue.

 When the Automatic Stay Attaches Partially or Not at All

 In certain situations, the automatic stay never applies to the case or does so for only a short time.
-In particular, this might happen if you have filed for bankruptcy in the previous year.
+In particular, this might happen if you filed for bankruptcy the previous year.

 • Second bankruptcy filing.
 If you've filed for bankruptcy once before within a year, the automatic stay will only apply for thirty days.